Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 - __Busiest Days and Times of the Week:__ Utilizing historical trip data, i will identify patterns to determine the busiest days and times of the week for taxi services.
 - __Most Popular Pick-up and Drop-off Locations:__ Employing a deep analysis techniques on cleaned data, i will identify the most popular pick-up and drop-off locations during each fiscal week.
 - __Total Revenue Analysis:__ Summing up the fare amounts for all trips within the analyzed period to calculate the total revenue generated from taxi services.
-- __Taxi Trip and Revenue Trends for 2017:__ Analyzing trip volume and revenue trends over the course of 2017 to identify patterns, seasonality, and growth trends.
+- __Taxi Trip and Revenue Trends for (Jan) 2017:__ Analyzing trip volume and revenue trends over the course of 2017 to identify patterns, seasonality, and growth trends.
-- __Taxi Trip and Revenue Trends for 2018:__ Similar to the analysis for 2017, examining trip volume and revenue trends for 2018 to identify any shifts or changes in demand patterns.
+- __Taxi Trip and Revenue Trends for (April - June) 2018:__ Similar to the analysis for 2017, examining trip volume and revenue trends for 2018 to identify any shifts or changes in demand patterns.
 - __Total Trips by Vendor:__ I will aggregate trip counts based on the vendor or taxi company to assess their respective market share and performance.
 - __Total Trips by Payment Type:__ I will categorize trip counts based on payment methods such as cash or card to understand customer preferences and payment trends.
 - __Total Trips by Borough:__ I will Segment trip counts based on boroughs or geographic regions to identify areas of high demand and distribution patterns.